 (c) Representative appointed by the Canadian Society of Hospital Pharmacists - Saskatchewan Branch; and

 (d) The Member who has been appointed as the Association's representative to the Canadian Pharmacists Association.

-In addition to the above-appointed directors, the Board may appoint to the Board a member at large who may or may not be a Member and who, according to the needs of the Association as determined by the Board in its full discretion, possesses skills that will supplement those of the existing complement of directors on the Board.
+In addition to the above appointed Directors, the Board may appoint to the Board a member at large who may or may not be a Member and who, according to the needs of the Association as determined by the Board in its full discretion, possesses skills that will supplement those of the existing complement of Directors on the Board.

-Appointed Directors shall serve for a term of one (1) year, and may be reappointed by the Board for up to six (6) consecutive months following the expiration of their term.
+Appointed Directors shall serve for a term of three (3) years and may be reappointed by the Board for up to six (6) consecutive months following the expiration of their term.

 An Appointed Director shall have the same right to vote at Board meetings as an elected director.

 Subject to the Act, the Members may, by ordinary resolution passed at a special meeting based on at least one of the criteria set out in section 3.4, remove any Directors from the office and the vacancy created by such removal may be filled at the meeting of the Members at which the Director was removed or, if not so filled, may be filled by the Directors in accordance with section 5.10.

 5.9 Ceasing to Hold Office:

 A Director ceases to hold office when: